SnowflakePowered/librashader/README.md

 ### MSRV Policy

-Building against stable Rust requires Rust **1.78**.
+Building against stable Rust requires Rust **1.78** when building without WGPU.
+When building with WGPU, librashader adopts WGPU's MSRV.

 No guarantees are provided for nightly MSRVs.

 ## License
 The core parts of librashader such as the preprocessor, the preset parser,